 Recently, some notable market development initiatives in support of this goal include introducing profits tax concession for insurers and broker companies underwriting marine and specialty insurance, expanding the scope of insurable risk for captives and launching a bespoke regulatory regime and a subsidy scheme to facilitate the issuance of insurance-linked securities in Hong Kong.

-Risk-based Capital regime
+Risk-based Capital (RBC) regime

-Policy Holders’ Protection Scheme
+Policy Holders’ Protection Scheme (PPS)

 For more information, please visit the following websites: